MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 Highest-level reliability and recovery requirements and correlated metrics might include, for example, an application availability of 99.9 percent for all regions or a target RTO of 5 hours for the Americas region.
 Defining these types of targets helps you identify which critical flows are involved in those targets.
 Then you can consider component-level targets.

+Remeber to include internal and external dependencies as you define your targets as they can affect individual flows or the overall workload while being out of your direct control.
+For example, if you use a third-party payment system and that system is malfunctioning for some reason, you may be unable to process orders until the system is functional or a workaround is implemented.

 ### Availability metrics

 #### SLOs and SLAs